kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### From pictures to pixels

 Imagine a picture on a square canvas being converted into a jig-saw puzzle, only this time with square-shaped rather than irregular pieces.
-If the picture were divided into a hundred pieces in one direction and another hundred pieces in a  perpendicular direction, we would have 100^2^ = 10,000 pieces in our jig-saw puzzle.
+If the picture were divided into a hundred pieces in one direction and another hundred pieces in an [orthogonal](https://en.wikipedia.org/wiki/Orthogonality) direction, we would have 100^2^ = 10,000 pieces in our jig-saw puzzle.
 Each piece is a _picture element_ or _pixel_ contributing to the overall picture.

 Digital pictures are much the same, except for one difference.
 Whereas each jig-saw puzzle piece carries a small, detailed part of the big picture, each pixel consists of only _one_ colour. _Pixels are coloured tiles in a picture mosaic.
 Each tile contributes to the overall picture, but it carries not a small picture, but a single colour_.

 Clearly, the more tiles we have, the more detailed the emergent picture.
 Conversely, if the entire picture were composed of a single tile, we would see not a picture but a square of a single colour.
 Information has been lost and we would have no idea what the picture was about, save for that one dominant colour.

 This possibility of information loss on converting an analog picture into digital form is why, when we scan an image, we should take care to digitize the picture with sufficient detail so that it represents the original with fidelity.

+### File size, quality, and compression

 All raster images are rectangular arrays of pixels.
 How many pixels in the _width_ and _height_ directions depends on how the original analog image was scanned.
 Suppose the original image was captured by a mobile phone, and thus already in digital form.
 If the phone boasts of a 16 million pixel camera, we have a square image of side $\sqrt{16\times 10^6} = 4000$ pixels on each side.